LeetLLM

 The model invents a tool that doesn't exist ("I'll use the query_database tool to...") and crashes when the lookup fails.

-The fix: Validate tool names before execution, and return a helpful error back to the model so it can realize its mistake and recover.
+Validate tool names before execution, and return a helpful error back to the model so it can realize its mistake and recover.
+The updated lookup function below verifies the incoming tool name.
+When an invalid tool is requested, it provides an error message containing the valid options, enabling the agent to self-correct.

 python